Winter wildlife trail in Norfolk.

 2. Pink-footed geese on The Wash

 Every winter, the Wash at Snettisham hosts one of the UK’s greatest wildlife spectacles when more than 40,000 pink-footed geese flock here from their breeding grounds in Iceland, Greenland and Spitsbergen.
-At dusk and dawn, the sky swirls with the wildfowl as they emerge en masse from their roosts to feed on the mudflats.
-For a closer look, consult the RSPB’s tide timetables – during big tides, the encroaching sea pushes the geese onto the banks and islands in front of the RSPB hides.
-To find out more, join a Pink-footed Geese Breakfast Walk, led by guides from nearby RSPB Titchwell – but be prepared to rise early, these rambles start at 6.30am.
-More top-notch birdwatching is on offer at the Titchwell reserve, which also has guided walks and talks to enjoy.
+At dusk and dawn, the sky swirls with the wildfowl as they emerge en masse from their roosts to feed on the mudflats. for a closer look, consult the RSPB’s tide timetables – during big tides, the encroaching sea pushes the geese onto the banks and islands in front of the RSPB hides.

 3. Deer at Snettisham Park